rhysd/Dachs/README.md

 [![Build Status](https://travis-ci.org/rhysd/Dachs.svg?branch=master)](https://travis-ci.org/rhysd/Dachs)
 =========================================================================================================

-Dachs is a general-purpose programming language designed to be enjoyable, strongly-typed and dog-friendly.
+Dachs is a general-purpose programming language designed to be enjoyable, statically-typed and dog-friendly.
 Dachs is intended to be used for efficient applications and tools development, not for system programming.

 Goals :dog2:
 - Light to write (inspired by Ruby)